-At some point in time, Jordan began collecting all kinds of things — from the interestingl and mysterious to the outright frightening.
-As his collections grew, he decided to add additional buildings to his Japanese home.
+At some point in time, Jordan began collecting all kinds of things — from the interesting and mysterious, to the outright frightening.
+He decided to add additional buildings to his Japanese home as his collections grew.
 Over the next several decades, he created a sprawling, alternate reality featuring dimly lit rooms and winding, multileveled hallways.
 His gargantuan collections are what the attraction is now best known for.

 If you’ve never explored House on the Rock, it’s difficult to describe it through words.
 But I’ll try my best.